Personal Loans

 Always free and will not impact your credit score.

-A hardship loan refers to any type of financing used to get you through a difficult situation.
+A hardship loan refers to any financing used to get you through a difficult situation.

 The terms and characteristics of hardship loans vary depending on the type of loan and lender you choose.
 Some are term loans, while others are revolving credit.
 Some have low interest rates, while others have notoriously high rates.

-Below we’ll talk about some of the types of hardship loans and their characteristics so you can decide which is best for your situation.
+Below, we’ll discuss some of the types of hardship loans and their characteristics so you can decide which is best for your situation.

 Who Is a Hardship Loan For?

-Hardship loans are most often used by people who are going through some sort of financial emergency or setback.
+Hardship loans are most often used by people going through some sort of financial emergency or setback.

 For example, you may need a hardship loan if you’ve recently gone through a medical emergency and need some extra cash to cover your medical bills and any other expenses that popped up as a result.

-Hardships could also include expensive vehicle repairs, job loss, emergency medical care, and more.
+Hardships could include expensive vehicle repairs, job loss, emergency medical care, and more.

 While a hardship loan can come in handy if you’re unexpectedly unemployed, they’re more difficult to qualify for.
 Lenders want to see that you have a regular income to repay your loan.
 You may be able to use unemployment benefits as a source of income on your loan application.
 Applying with a cosigner may also help you get approved.